 If this list was in the order of importance, sunscreen would be number two (after moisturizing).
 The sun is hard on sensitive skin, so you want protection.
 If you're going to spend any time outside, use sunscreen and work to take care of your skin after you've been in the sun all day.
 You can get an SPF moisturizer that gives you some blanket defense every day.

-You don’t need to completely hide from the sun.
+You don't need to completely hide from the sun.
 A little bit of browning can be good for you, but you want to always have some SPF to limit the harm of sun rays on your sensitive skin.

 You also need to be careful.
 Some sunscreens are harsh, and they'll trigger problems.
 Get something that is gentle, and if you're shopping around, test the sunscreen on a small part of your skin before you lather up and down your body with it.

 Tips for Shaving With Sensitive Skin

-We’ve established that you do in fact have sensitive skin.
+We've established that you do have sensitive skin.
 You know how to take care of it in general.
 That will already help a ton when you shave, but some extra tips will take the edge off of those shaving side-effects.
 Once again, there are lessons here that can help people with normal skin too.

 Invest in Razors